Dewalade1/openvino-people-counter-app/WRITEUP.md

 When deploying at the Edge, the app requires low amounts of internet speed to exchange data with the server.
 This is because all processing and calculation is done on the local device and only the result is sent to the server or recipient device though the internet or edge model can be used with very low internet speeds compared to deploying on the cloud.

-The cost of renting quality servers for data storage and processing is high.
+Cost of renting quality servers for data storage and processing is high.
 Cloud services perform majority of their computations on servers and thus for a good cloud-based app, quality servers are needed.
 Also, the larger the scope of our app, the larger the amount of computations hence, the greater the number of servers needed to perform these computations as quickly as possible.
 This results in an exponential increase in hardware costs.
 This cost is saved when deploying at the edge as the device only needs minimal processing power to run.
 This is because the app runs locally on a device and requires little to no servers to operate it.

 Edge computing also results in lower latency than cloud services.
 This is because cloud services are highly dependent on the internet for processing which usually takes place on a server in a different location from the location of the application device itself.
 This device's functionality can be compromised if it's deployed in remote areas where there is little internet speed.
 The Edge applications, however, do not have this problem because all computing is done locally and only the results are sent to the recipients' devices.
 This greatly minimizes network requirements and also reduces latency to the bare minimum.
 Remember that the average inference time of our app on the classroom workspace was 885.2475ms and the average inference time was 84.205ms when tested on my local device.
 If we take the online workspace as a form of cloud processing, and the local device as Edge processing, we can say that Edge computing results lower latency than cloud computing.
 This means that better service can be provided when deploying our app in remote areas by deploying at the edge than if we relied on cloud computing.